Amokrane/ImageLoader/README.md

 * **More testing**: The current code base does not have any unit tests.

 ## Note
-Don't use this production.
-Instead use a more battle-tested libraries like Glide (https://github.com/bumptech/glide), Picasso (https://github.com/square/picasso) or Fresco (https://github.com/facebook/fresco).
+Don't use this in production.
+Instead use more battle-tested libraries like Glide (https://github.com/bumptech/glide), Picasso (https://github.com/square/picasso) or Fresco (https://github.com/facebook/fresco).